Meditation: What It Is, Benefits, and How to Get Started

 What is meditation?

 There are many different meditation techniques, but what almost all of them have in common is that they strengthen your ability to be present and aware.
-It’s the ability to keep your attention in the current moment rather than being distracted by thoughts.
-The instructions for meditation are simple — but it’s not always easy.
+It is the ability to keep your attention in the current moment rather than being distracted by thoughts.
+The instructions for meditation are simple, but it is not always easy.

 Meditation på svenska